VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-sdk.rst

 to create an application using Virgil Security.
 It also includes a description of the main classes and methods.
 The aim of this guide is to get you up and running quickly.
-You should be able to copy and paste the code provided into your own apps and use it with the minumum of changes.
+You should be able to copy and paste the code provided into your own apps and use it with the minimal changes.

+Start with one of the sections:

 .. toctree::
    :maxdepth: 1